IdiotUser/DnD/DnD/Sunset-Fortune/Compendium/Jean-Luc.md

 les enfants perdus (Forlorn Hope, literally *"the lost children"*)[^5]
 ## Revolution
-During his revolutionary insurgency, he adopted the *nom de guerre* "Rouget La Marseillaise[^3]", where he learnt the Verlan argot (thieve's cant)
+During his revolutionary insurgency, he adopted the *nom de guerre* "rouget de Marseillaise[^3]", where he learnt the Verlan argot (thieve's cant)

-In a sufficiently large city/state/populace (such as _La Valér_, Valonier) might there be enough people of opposing views on the Solarswords to stage a revolt?
-Perhaps one that succeeds in occupying the population centre for long enough to declare independence as a republic and execute several nobles and aristocrats (including any memebers of the Solarswords foolish enough to walk through town in their livery, or anyone known to associate with them to the perceived detriment of the people), but being quickly vanquished by a legion of Solarswords, leading to increased Solarsword activity in attempts to prevent revolutionary ideas (perhaps leading to further discontent), execution of the ringleaders and imprisonment to anyone who participated in illegal activities, and the fleeing of certain members of said revolt?
+In a sufficiently large city/state/populace (such as _La Valér_, [[Valériar]]) might there be enough people of opposing views on the [[Solarswords]] to stage a revolt?
+Perhaps one that succeeds in occupying the population centre for long enough to declare independence as a republic and execute several nobles and aristocrats (including any memebers of the [[Solarswords]] foolish enough to walk through town in their livery, or anyone known to associate with them to the perceived detriment of the people), but being quickly vanquished by a legion of [[Solarswords]], leading to increased [[Solarsword]] activity in attempts to prevent revolutionary ideas (perhaps leading to further discontent), execution of the ringleaders and imprisonment to anyone who participated in illegal activities, and the fleeing of certain members of said revolt?
 >  Well
 >  Would you like to call

 %%This is too successful, and comes off as a terrorist occupation.
 Who supported this revolt?
 How is it seen now?%%
 ![[The Scarlet Pimpernel.png|100]]
+He took a travelling name.
+When he went, he went as Jean-Luc.
 ## Life Aboard the [Cormorant](Le Cormoran de Crétine)
-Facing possible execution for his hand in the failed revolution, Jean-Luc fled about a merchant ship bound for Arakous.
+Facing possible execution for his hand in the failed revolution, Jean-Luc fled about a merchant ship bound for [[Arakous]].
 Shortly after getting under way, the ship was attacked by pirates.
 Whereby an offer was made.
 Jean-Luc could sink with the ship, or join the pirates on the high seas